-Automatic equalization - HouseCurve generates a set of biquad filters to correct a saved measurement to a target curve.
-The filter parameters can then be exported to a file and loaded into your audio system (ex: parametric equalizer, convolution engine, etc).
+Automatic equalization - HouseCurve generates a filter that corrects a saved measurement to a target curve.
+HouseCurve supports PEQ (biquad) or FIR filters.
+The filter parameters can be exported to a file and loaded into your audio system (ex: parametric equalizer, convolution engine, etc).
 Even if you can’t import the filters - you can see what HouseCurve would adjust and use that as a guide.

 Manual equalization - HouseCurve is used to guide manual tuning.
 This is the most straight forward approach.
 It works by iteratively measuring the audio system, adjusting it, then measuring again.
 It will work with any audio system, even ones with limited adjustments (ex: you can move furniture and see the impact).